 Why Do We Need This?

-When running a Facebook ad campaign, you can choose to have your ads appear on many different placements.
+When running a Facebook ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., you can choose to have your ads appear on many different placements.
 The list is constantly growing, but it currently consists of the following options…

 - Instant Articles